 If either of you has a limited visa (for example, a work, student or tourist visa), you will automatically be referred to the Home Office for further investigation which may result in your notice period being extended to 71 days.

-It is strongly recommended that non-EEA nationals (subject to immigration controls) planning to enter the UK to get married, first get a marriage or civil partnership entry clearance visa before travelling.
+It is strongly recommended that non-EEA nationals who are subject to immigration control and are planning to enter the UK to get married, first obtain a marriage or civil partnership entry clearance visa before travelling.
 The visa is valid for 6 months and can be used for the giving of your notices and for the ceremony itself.

 If you don't have the correct visa, it may be harder to enter the country when you arrive in the UK for the ceremony.

 You must attend in person and bring supporting documents with you.
 All documents must be valid originals.
 Expired documents or photocopies are not accepted.
 You are responsible for supplying the correct documents at the appointment and ensuring that you have allowed enough time to fulfil all of the requirements.

 |Proof of address||

 Please bring one of the following for each person giving notice: